RetroAchievements/docs/docs/guidelines/content/refactor-requirements.md

 [General game notes]
 NOTE: The game initializes a lot of pointer types as the value 0x16a43 in initialized memory, so some pointers may have to be checked against both null and 0x16a43.

-Additionally, this is a game with weird memory management; code node entries at very high addresses are consistent and static and not accessed with a pointer unless otherwise stated.
+Additionally, this is a game with weird memory management; code note entries at very high addresses are consistent and static and not accessed with a pointer unless otherwise stated.

 The Japanese version of the game, Hard Luck, has debug symbols which may help maintainers.
 ```